Friday, 31 August 2012

 The Rummer

 A historic Inn in St Nicholas Market, now a very good cocktail bar.
 The selection of spirits behind the bar is huge.
-They know how to make a superb gin martini.

 All Saints Lane, Old City, BS11JH